MicrosoftDocs/xamarin-docs/CONTRIBUTING.md

 5. Make any necessary updates to your branch as discussed with the team via the PR.

 6. The maintainers will merge your PR once feedback has been applied and your change looks good.
-It will appear on docs.microsoft.com soon after.
+It will be published soon after.

 > [!NOTE]
 > If your PR is addressing an existing issue, add the `Fixes #Issue_Number` keyword to the commit message or PR description, so the issue can be automatically closed when the PR is merged.
 For more information, see [Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).